FAQ

 ANSWER:

-There are multiple winter trailheads or access points to the USFS Public lands along Idaho 21 state road.
+There are multiple winter trailheads or access points to USFS Public lands along Idaho State Route 21.
 It is legal to park at the "Pull-Outs" as long as the vehicle is beyond the road's white line.
-The pull-outs are considered winter trailheads to access Public Land.
+The pull-outs are considered winter trailheads to access the public land.

 The parking area at the top of Mores Creek Summit Pass at 6100 feet is a very popular with Motorized users.
-A fraction of the proceeds from the sleds license as well as funds from the Boise Snowmobile Club are used in the upkeep of the Mores Creek Summit parking area.
-Avalanche Science recommends to the non-motorized public to minimize the use of this parking area during days of high usage, such as holidays and some busy weekends.
+A fraction of the proceeds from the sled's license, as well as funds from the Boise Snowmobile Club, are used in the upkeep of the Mores Creek Summit parking area.
+Avalanche Science recommends that the non-motorized public minimize use of this parking area on days of high use, such as holidays and some busy weekends.
 We encourage the non-motorized users to explore one of the alternate winter trailheads to the north or south of Mores Creek Summit.

 Avalanche Science encourages users to park perpendicular to the road to maximize the available parking space.

 The multiplicity of Winter Trailheads facilitate the access to many travel locations at Freeman, Sunset, and Pilot Peak areas.
-We suggest to review the Idaho 21 - Mores Creek Summit Parking and Trailhead Atlas produced by Avalanche Science.
+We suggest reviewing the Idaho 21 - Mores Creek Summit Parking and Trailhead Atlas produced by Avalanche Science.

 "What are the lodging options at Idaho City?"